+We begin our AEW Talent Profile series with part 1 of the one and only, Cody.
 All In, which took place this past September, was noteworthy for numerous reasons.
-Not only was it indicative of the thriving nature of independent wrestling, but it set a chain of events into motion that would shake the foundation of professional wrestling as a whole.
+Not only was it indicative of the thriving nature of independent wrestling.
+But it set a chain of events into motion that would shake the foundation of professional wrestling as a whole.
 Enter All Elite Wrestling, an independent promotion that was officially announced earlier this month.
 From the omission of traditional wrestling writers to discussions of equal pay to the signing of various talent, AEW had the wrestling world talking.

 In July of 2007, Cody made his Monday Night RAW debut, immediately embroiled in a feud with Randy Orton after The Legend Killer disrespected his father.
-This led to Cody challenging Orton in singles competition numerous times, and while the young Rhodes came out on the losing end of these encounters, his heart and determination were evident.
+This led to Cody challenging Orton in singles competition numerous times.
+While the young Rhodes came out on the losing end of these encounters, his heart and determination were evident.
 Cody’s gutsy bravado persisted in his next major program, which saw him challenging Hardcore Holly.
 Not unlike his battles with Orton, Cody would be defeated in multiple singles matches.
 However, Cody’s competitive nature resonated with Holly, which led to them becoming a tag team.
 This new duo would win the World Tag Team Championship the following December from Lance Cade and Trevor Murdoch, which marked Cody’s first title victory in WWE.

 The following year marked another character change for Cody.
 In January of 2011, in a match with Rey Mysterio, Cody would have his nose broken by the luchador’s knee brace.
-He would no longer consider himself dashing, instead focusing on his perceived outward ugliness and that of those around him.
+He would no longer consider himself dashing instead of focusing on his perceived outward ugliness and that of those around him.
 The facial imperfections of others were so grotesque to Cody that he instructed assistants to pass around paper bags, ordering fans to wear them during shows.
 What made his character intriguing was that he wore a clear mask; while he regarded himself as horrific, the mask in question revealed no facial abnormalities.